HomeDirectoriesFine-tune Directory Listings for Maximum Local SEO

 What if your business name includes characters that don’t translate well to URLs?
 Consider using your DBA (Doing Business As) name for directory listings if it’s cleaner and more URL-friendly than your legal business name.

 Subdirectory structure matters for multi-location businesses.
-If you’re managing listings for multiple locations, organize them logically: /locations/springfield/, /locations/chicago/, rather than random URL assignments.
+If you’re managing listings for several locations, organize them logically: /locations/springfield/, /locations/chicago/, rather than random URL assignments.
 This helps search engines understand your business structure and can improve local pack rankings.

 Mobile Testing Checklist: Verify that your phone number is clickable, your address opens in maps apps, your photos display properly, and your business hours are easily readable on small screens.

 Page load speed affects user experience and search rankings.
 Slow-loading directory listings frustrate users and signal to search engines that your business doesn’t prioritize customer experience.
-Research on website optimization shows that pages loading in under three seconds have significantly higher engagement rates.
+Research on website optimization shows that pages loading in under three seconds have much higher engagement rates.

 Did you know?
 Directory listings with optimized images load 40% faster on average and receive 25% more clicks than listings with unoptimized images, according to directory performance data.